hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 * `-p|--parent`: the parent directory from which the file globs are defined.
 * `-o|--outdir`: output directory to write concatenated genomes.

-The file globs are not full relative paths, such as *archaea/GCF_000006175.1\*.fna*, so the `--parent` directory is provided to complete the relative path.
+The file globs are not full relative paths, they are like *archaea/GCF_000006175.1\*.fna*, so the `--parent` directory is provided to complete the relative path.
 For instance, if `--parent` = *../../data/refseq*, the full file glob that will be used is *../../data/refseq/archaea/GCF_000006175.1\*.fna*

 Example usage
 ```